Coryell Roofing Proudly Announces New Hire Lauren Earhart

 Earhart has stepped into the role of Office Manager for Kansas/Missouri

 ...with my skill set and expertise, I can truly contribute to the Coryell team and mission while building new working relationships and learning new things.
-I’m excited!”OKLAHOMA CITY, OKLAHOMA, UNITED STATES, August 9, 2022 /EINPresswire.com/ -- The team at Coryell Roofing is thrilled to announce the onboarding of new hire Lauren Earhart, who is now serving as office manager for Kansas and Missouri territories.
-She is working out of Coryell Roofing's Oklahoma City headquarters.
+I’m excited!”MISSOURI, UNITED STATES OF AMERICA, August 9, 2022 /EINPresswire.com/ -- The team at Coryell Roofing is thrilled to announce the onboarding of new hire Lauren Earhart, who is now serving as office manager for Kansas and Missouri territories, working out of Coryell Roofing's headquarters.

 — Lauren Earhart, Kansas/Missouri Office Manager